organix/mycelia/memory.md

 (by _release_),
 then immediately allocated (by _reserve_).

+The heap is initially aligned to a 1k boundary.
+At the beginning of garbage-collection,
+`block_end` is rounded up to a 1k boundary.
 The `mark` array is implemented as a tightly-packed bit-string, positioned after `block_end`.
+Each 32-bit word in the `mark` array represents 32 blocks of 32 bytes.
-The `i_scan` array (the scan list) is positioned on the next 32-bit word-boundry after the `mark` array.
+The `i_scan` array (the scan list) begins at the next 32-bit word-boundary after the `mark` array.